sbmsr/rebuilding-react/notes.md

       - Dive into React.createElement and how elements are represented internally.
     - Virtual DOM Elements
       - Discuss the structure of virtual DOM elements and their properties.

+- RSC

+  - how does RSC work? is there a compiler or something?
+There must be right?
+    - could we write a RSC by hand? what does that look like?
+  - What is Hydration?
+How does it work?

 ### Chat GPT Suggested Topics